 So to understand the Morgan we need first of all to decipher the genetics of Figure RH.
 In the era in which Figure RH was born, the improver of the day, that is, the horse breed used to upgrade the general light horse population, was our domestic racehorse: the American Running Horse--it had been selectively bred for stamina, speed, soundness and riding horse traits for one-hundred-fifty years by then.
-Because the roots of our Running Horse breed are in early Colonial times it has been assumed it was not a breed, but it was, and by Figure's day it was widespread.
-It was a superb racer at both the pace and the gallop for distance of 1/4 mile to 4-mile heat races, and it also was the perferred saddle and hunter horse.
+Because the roots of our Running Horse breed are in early Colonial times it has been assumed it was not a breed, but it was very much a celebrated breed, and by Figure's day it was widespread.
+It was a superb racer at both the pace and the gallop for distance of 1/4 mile to 4-mile heat races and even extreme distance races of 50 or more miles, and it also was the preferred saddle and hunter horse.
 All this occurred a hundred years before the English Thoroughbred arrived in the Colonies (~1750).
 Naturally, the stallions and mares from this breed were desired as improvement stock.
 The owner of Figure RH, Justin Morgan, stood quality stallions in the western Connecticut and Massachusetts areas as well as in southern Vermont to supplement his earnings as a teacher.
 A study of Figure's pedigree reveals he was a fine example of the New England Running Horse.

 Figure's dam however is an American Running Horse, which then makes Figure one also.
 Her sire Diamond RH is straight from the New York Running Horse breeding program.
 The big give away to that is he is inbred to Wildair.
 Wildair was an imported English Thoroughbred; imported by Lt.
 DeLancey in 1765 first for use by the Maryland Running Horse breeders and then later was brought north to DeLancey's own operation in New York; his family owned a famous racing stable in the Bowery section of NY.
 He was a racehorse sire and he was bred to the racehorse mares in both those areas.
 The racehorse mares were American Running Horses.
 Wildair was returned to England right before the Revolution.
 With Burton's revised pedigree we can see Figure RH is a Wildair typesetter, he is strongly inbred to him and passed on Wildair traits to the entire breed.